Deductions for accommodation, transport & job finding

 Hannah is suspicious and tells the person she will think about the offer.

-Hannah searches the name of the farm in the Australian Business Register but can’t find a business listing, ABN (Australian Business Number) or ACN (Australian Company Number) for it.
+Hannah searches the name of the farm in the Australian Business Register but can’t find a:

 Hannah realises this was not a legitimate job offer and was likely a scam to get money.